cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/hosts/power/PowerHostUtilizationHistory.rst

 .. java:method:: public double[] getUtilizationHistory()
    :outertype: PowerHostUtilizationHistory

-   Gets the host CPU utilization percentage history.
+   Gets the host CPU utilization percentage history (between [0 and 1], where 1 is 100%).